The Malfoy Connection:

 (Hm.
 Wait just a darned minute here; is this another inter-generational echo?)

 Even throwing his worship of Lily Evans into the equation doesn’t dismiss the possibility of his developing a crush (particularly a first crush) on someone else.
 Lily was his “best friend”, the girl he had known ever since he was nine or ten.
 And yes, he worshiped her.
-But it may have not yet occurred to him that he might someday hope to marry her.
+But it may have not yet occurred to him that he might someday dream of marrying her.
 In fact, their long proximity practically disqualifies Lily as a candidate for a first crush all by itself.
 First crushes are not typically the people you are closest to.
 They are far more likely to be that good-looking specimen glimpsed from across a room that you barely know.